WASP-8b

-WASP-8b is an extrasolar planet orbiting the star WASP-8A in the constellation of Sculptor.
-The star is similar to the Sun and forms a binary star with a Red dwarf star (WASP-8B) of half the Sun's mass that orbits WASP-8A 4.5 arcseconds away.
-The system is 294 ly away and is therefore located closer to Earth than other star systems that are known to feature planets similar to WASP-8b.
+WASP-8b is an exoplanet orbiting the star WASP-8A in the constellation of Sculptor.
+The star is similar to the Sun and forms a binary star with a red dwarf star (WASP-8B) of half the Sun's mass that orbits WASP-8A 4.5 arcseconds away.
+The system is 294 ly away and is therefore located closer to Earth than many other star systems that are known to feature planets similar to WASP-8b.
 The planet and its parent star were discovered in the SuperWASP batch -6b to -15b.
 On 1 April 2008, Dr. Don Pollacco of Queen's University Belfast announced them at the RAS National Astronomy Meeting (NAM 2008).

 Orbit

 The planet orbits WASP-8A at an average distance of just 0.08 AU and a year passes in slightly more than 8.1 days on WASP-8b, which is somewhat farther from its parent star than other hot Jupiter planets.
-However, WASP-8b's orbit also has an relatively high eccentricity of 0.3, which, at periastron, brings it as close to its star as said similar planets are.
+However, WASP-8b's orbit also has a relatively high eccentricity of 0.3, which, at periastron, brings it as close to its star as said similar planets are.

 One thing that stands out extremely about WASP-8b is its orbit-spin angle to its star of 123 +3.4/−4.4 °: This implies that the planet actually orbits retrograde to the spin of the parent star.